le-moment-it/git-good-practices/README.md

   - No branches schema (for the Linux version)
   - Create automatically profiles on git, can change the git config behavior
   - No official integration for Linux but we can find a good fork [shiftkey/desktop](https://github.com/shiftkey/desktop)
+  - Need mouse to do actions (not enough key bindings)

+## Gitui

+- Successfully :
+  - Create a branch
+  - Commit
+  - Stash
+  - History
+  - Rebase
+  - No need mouse to perform actions

+- Bad points :
+  - Project too young
+  - Missing squash
+  - GPG signing
+  - No branches schema

+## Lazygit

+- Successfully :
+  - Create a branch
+  - Commit
+  - Stash
+  - History
+  - Create tags
+  - squash
+  - No need mouse to perform actions
+  - GPG
+  - Rebase

+- Bad point :
+  - Can freeze sometimes

+## Git Brunch

+- Successfully
+  - find a branch
+  - rebase
+  - filter branches

+- Bad point:
+  - cannot do all the rest

+## Tig

+- Successfully
+  - Mainly use to watch/review , not really for actions

+## GitUP

+- No success on the installation